 On 14 December, Montenegro’s Prime Minister, Mr Duško Marković, will be in his official visit to the Holy See, where he will hold talks with Pope Francis.

 Mr Marković will also have meetings with the Secretary for Relations States, Mr Paul Gallagher.
-He will also visit Historical Archives and meet with its director, Mr Johan Iks.
+He will also visit Historical Archives and meet its director, Mr Johan Iks.

 Government representatives say that Mr Marković’s visit to Vatican is aimed at further strengthening already stable political relations and highest-level dialogue.